cossssmin/posthtml-css-inline/readme.md

 Type: `boolean`\
 Default: `false`

-Whether to remove selectors that were successfully inlined from both the `<style>` tag(s) and from the HTML body.
+Whether to remove selectors that were successfully inlined from both the `<style>` tag and from the HTML body.

-If a selector that has been inlined is also present inside an at-rule such as `@media`, its matching class name/id value will not be removed, since AtRules are always preserved.
+If a selector that has been inlined is also present inside an at-rule such as `@media`, it will not be removed from the HTML body.

 ```js
 import posthtml from'posthtml'